DandinPower/112-2-DeepLearning/README.md

         ./run.sh
     ```

+    - ensure that you have right config setting in run.sh

     - In aishell original dataset, if i activate `speed perturbation related`, it will cause error in stage 11, showing some encoding error.
 So I comment out the `speed perturbation related` in `run.sh` file.
 But maybe it stiil have functionality in future usage.